49ers Football on AM830

 Tammy Trujillo has been working in the entertainment industry since the age of 2, taking time off to attend Long Beach Poly High School.
 Professionally voice-trained as a child, when the time came to decide what to do as a career, the phrase “I love music and people say I have a good voice” came to mind.

-She joined KLAA as Pubic Service Director in 2012, but it was actually a return for her to Angels Stadium.
+She joined KLAA as Public Service Director in 2012, but it was actually a return for her to Angel Stadium.
 Tammy interned for the Angels while doing graduate work at Cal State Fullerton and then went on to cover the Angels, along with the other Southern California pro sports teams, for her own company, Sportswatch Radio, during 1990.

 She holds numerous RTNA Golden Mike Awards, one of the broadcasting industry’s highest honors.
 Her company, Creative Radio Resources, has also been honored with two Gold Hermes Creative Awards.
 Tammy is a full-time professor at Mt.
 San Antonio College, heading up the Radio Broadcasting Program.
 Prior to Mt.
 SAC, she held faculty positions in the Broadcasting programs at Cal State Northridge, Long Beach City College (where she is member of the school’s Hall of Fame) and Orange Coast College as well as with several private Broadcasting schools.